sunaku/tork/README.markdown

 ### Tork::Config.test_file_globbers

-Hash that maps (1) a regular expression describing a set of file paths to (2) a lambda function yielding a file globbing pattern describing a set of test files that need to be run.
-In other words, whenever the source files (the hash key; left-hand side of the mapping) change, their associated test files (the hash value; right-hand side of the mapping) are run.
+Hash that maps (1) a regular expression describing a set of file paths to (2) a lambda function that accepts the path to a changed file and a `MatchData` object containing the results of the regular expression matching, and yields a file globbing pattern that describes a set of test files that need to be run.

+In other words, whenever the source files (the regular expression) change, their associated test files (result of calling the lambda function) are run.

 For example, if test files had the same names as their source files followed by an underscore and the file name in reverse like this: